wp-plugins/bulletproof-security/readme.txt

 Yes.
 Troubleshooting|Diagnostic|Logging|Whitelisting is built-in to BulletProof Security.
 The Setup Wizard performs Pre-Installation Checks to check for any pre-existing issues that could cause any issues or problems and displays exactly what needs to be done to fix the issue.
 The primary troubleshooting feature in BulletProof Security is the BPS Security Log.
 The primary whitelisting feature in BulletProof Security is BPS Custom Code.
 The BPS Security Log logs blocked hackers, spammers, bad bots, etc. and also logs anything else that is blocked by BPS.
 If something legitimate is being blocked in another plugin or theme that needs to be allowed/whitelisted then the BPS Security Log entry will contain all the information about what exactly is being blocked so that a whitelist rule can then be created in BPS Custom Code.
 The BPS Security Log also logs all other 403 errors that occur on your website whether or not they are related to or caused by BPS.
 Turning Off BPS Security Logging will allow your server to handle error logging and display your server error message instead of BPS displaying the standard 403 template file error message.
 This is also considered a troubleshooting method to determine if an error is actually coming from your server and not the BPS plugin.

-= How does BulletProof Security Plugin Login Security & Monitoring work? =

-BulletProof Security Login Security & Monitoring allows you to choose whether you want to Log All User Account Logins or Log Only User Account Lockouts.
-The Dynamic DB Logging Form has 3 checkbox options: Lock, Unlock or Delete database rows.
-The Login Security database table is hooked into the WordPress Users database table, but they are 2 completely separate database tables.
-If you lock a User Account then BPS will enforce that lock on that User Account and the User will not be able to log in.
-If you unlock a User Account then the User will be able to login.
-Deleting database rows in the Login Security database table does NOT delete the User Account from the WordPress Users database table.
-When you delete a User Account it is pretty much the same thing as unlocking a User Account.
-To delete actual User Accounts you would go to the WordPress Users page and delete that User Account.

-= How does BulletProof Security FrontEnd|BackEnd Maintenance Mode work? =

-FrontEnd Maintenance Mode creates template files based on the options you choose and save.
-When you Turn On Maintenance Mode those template files are copied to the root directory of your website.
-When you Turn Off Maintenance Mode those template files are deleted from the root directory of your website.
-Maintenance Mode works by allowing the IP addresses that you enter & save to view the site normally.
-All other IP addresses will see the Maintenance Mode template page.
-BackEnd Maintenance Mode writes directly to your wp-admin .htaccess file and adds a deny all block of .htaccess code with the IP addresses the you enter & save when you enable BackEnd Maintenance Mode.
-When you disable/uncheck BackEnd Maintenance Mode that deny all block of .htaccess code is removed/deleted from your wp-admin .htaccess file.
-For more extensive help info or CSS Code, Image & Video Embed examples to add in the Maintenance Mode Text, CSS Style Code, Images, Videos Displayed To Website Visitors text area click this Maintenance Mode Guide Forum Topic link: <a href="http://forum.ait-pro.com/forums/topic/maintenance-mode-guide-read-me-first/" title="Maintenance Mode Guide" rel="nofollow" target="_blank">Maintenance Mode Guide</a>.

-= What do I do if my User Account is locked out and I am unable to login? =

-Use FTP or your web host control panel file manager and rename the /bulletproof-security/ plugin folder name to /_bulletproof-security and login to your website.
-After logging into your website, rename the /_bulletproof-security/ plugin folder name back to /bulletproof-security/.
-Unlock your User Account on the BPS Login Security and Monitoring page.

 = Do I need to understand .htaccess code in order to use BulletProof Security? =

 No. We use a paint by numbers approach, have extensive documented help and fixes on our Forum site and provide exact steps to perform any tasks that need to be done such as adding whitelist rules or other custom code. ie do Step 1, Step 2, Step 3.
 BPS creates customized .htaccess files for your website by either running the Setup Wizard or clicking the AutoMagic buttons and activating BulletProof Modes.
 You do not need to know anything about .htaccess website security files or code in order to use the BulletProof Security plugin.
 Extensive help information can be found in the Read Me help buttons in BPS.
 The Help & FAQ tab pages in BulletProof Security contain links to BulletProof Security Forum help topics and video tutorials.
 The process of adding Custom Code or adding whitelisting rules is automated - See the Custom Code Read Me help button for Custom Code steps.

-= What do I do if I cannot log back into my website due to an htaccess file problem? =

-If you accidentally activated BulletProof Modes without first running the Setup Wizard or clicking the AutoMagic buttons or your web host does not allow you to lock your root .htaccess file and your htaccess file was locked: Use FTP or your Web Host Control Panel File Manager and delete the .htaccess files that BPS creates in your website root folder and your wp-admin folder.
-Deleting the .htaccess files in your website root folder & wp-admin folder will allow you to log back in to your website.
-If your web host does not allow locking the root .htaccess file then go to htaccess File Editor tab page and click the Turn Off AutoLock button.
-Either run the Setup Wizard again or click the AutoMagic buttons and activate BulletProof Modes again.

 = Will BulletProof Security or .htaccess files or .htaccess code cause my website to run slower? =